MOLD. FLOOD. FIRE

 throughout nature as well as the built environment.
 Mold reproduces by microscopic cells called “spores” that can be

 spread easily through the air.
 Mold spores are always present in the indoor and outdoor air.
-There are mold that can grow
+There is mold that can grow

 on any organic substrate including wood, paper, carpet, food, ceiling tiles, dried fish, carpet, or any surface where dust has